CMU-313/nodebb-f24-team-blue/UserGuide.md

 # User Guide

-This document provides instructions for using the new features added to the system, along with steps for user testing and information about the automated tests implemented for each feature.
+This document provides instructions for using the new features added to NodeBB, along with steps for user testing and information about the automated tests implemented for each feature.
 Below is a detailed guide on how to use the the features that were implemented across both sprints.

 ---

 ### Search Bar Feature

+#### Overview
+The search topics/bar feature allows users to create a search for any topics by its title in a given category.

+#### How to Use/Test

+1. **Searching for a topic**
+   - Click into any category to see its topic list.
+Right under the category name, there should be a search bar in the topic list bar
+   - Enter a search term into the search bar and press "Enter" to trigger a search.
+This will immediately replace all the topics with topics that      have the search term you entered.

+#### Automated Tests

+The test for the search bar feature can be found in the `test/topics.js` file.

+- **Gets all topics that have the search term within its title**
+   - Creates a new test topic that has the word "search" in it and saves it to the Redis DB as hashet (this is necessary since the
+     `searchTopics` API scans the  Redis DB for topics whose title have the search term in it)
+   - Calls the `searchTopics` API and verifies that the array of topics it returns all have the search term (in this case, "search") within it

+### Test Case Justification

+Since there is only one search bar, that means the user can only trigger this feature by entering a search term.
+While it is possible to create more unit tests for more search terms, the code/logic executed is more or less the same for any search term entered.

 ---

 ### Anonymous Posting Feature

 #### Overview
-The anonymous posting featue allows users to create a new topic/post anonymously by simply selecting a checkbox when creating the topic!
+The anonymous posting feature allows users to create a new topic/post anonymously by simply selecting a checkbox when creating the topic!
 Additionally, within a category, an user can select a checkbox in the topic bar to only show the anonymous posts for their convenience.

 #### How to Use/Test